 The Explorer K2 has three air chambers while the Challenger K2 has only two.
 This makes the Explorer K2 safer on water and improves its rigidity.

 Overall, both kayaks are high-quality inflatables.
 The Challenger is meant to be fast, while the Explorer is meant to be more agile and stable.
 Explorer K2 is more spacious, has better features and is easier to maneuver.
 It is also lighter and has carry handles for portability.

 The Excursion Pro is the more expensive variant of the normal Intex Explorer K2.
 Here is how they are different from each other:

-It inflates at high pressure which makes it more rigid and stable on water.
-It has some useful upgrades from the normal variant, including footrests, sturdy steel D-rings on which you can tie dry bags and gear, two fishing pole holders, booster pad for inflated seats and accessory bar.
+It inflates at high pressure which makes it more rigid and stable on the water.
+It has some useful upgrades from the normal variant, including footrests, sturdy steel D-rings on which you can tie dry bags and gear, two fishing pole holders, a booster pad for inflated seats, and an accessory bar.

 Its weight capacity is slightly greater than the normal K2 explorer.
 It can support 400 lbs. of weight.
 The Excursion pro is 12’7” long while the normal K2 explorer is 10’3’ long.
 The longer design allows the Excursion pro to glide through water faster.

 No doubt, the Excursion pro has better maneuverability on water due to its double skegs and a longer design.
 Its sturdier construction makes it more stable as well.

 So if you want a better quality boat that comes with nice-to-haves such as adjustable footrests, go for the Excursion Pro.
 If you want a kayak that just provides decent performance and comfort, the normal K2 Explorer is for you.